Pocket Git Guide

 - Use the body to explain what and why vs. how

-To remove a file from the working copy and from the staging index, use
+To delete a file from the working copy and the staging index, use

 git rm <pathspec>.